The Global Economy: It’s a Small World After All (Page One Economics Classroom Edition)

 Keep your students in the know on timely economic issues with the Page One Economics Classroom Edition.
 The Page One Economics Classroom Edition provides a simple, short overview of a current economic event that offers students an opportunity to use close reading strategies.
 The Teacher’s Guide includes student questions and a teacher answer key, plus additional resources and lesson ideas for classroom, extra credit, or make-up assignments.
 You can subscribe via RSS feed or email.

-Tags: 9-12, College, Comparative Advantage, Economics, English, Export, General Audience/Consumers, Import, Lessons, Library, Net Exports, Newsletter, Opportunity Cost, Page One Classroom, Publications, Specialization, Trade
+Tags: 9-12, College, Economics, English, General Audience/Consumers, Gross Domestic Product (GDP), Lessons, Newsletter, Opportunity Cost, Page One Classroom, Productivity, Publications, Trade/International Trade